spheronFdn/documentations/versioned_docs/version-3.0.0-beta/domain-registry/overview.md

 ### Creating a domain registry

 -   <strong>
-            From your Spheron Dashboard, click on settings as shown below
+            From your Spheron Dashboard, click on settings as shown below.
     </strong>

 <img src={require("@site/static/img/3.0.0/dsettings.png").default} />

 -   <strong>
-        From your settings page, navigate to the sidebar on the left and click on  Secureon registry
+        From your settings page, navigate to the sidebar on the left and click on  Secureon registry.
     </strong>

 <img src={require("@site/static/img/3.0.0/lsb.png").default} />

 -   <strong>
-        Click on create a registry and add registry details and click on Create
+        Click on create a registry, add registry details, and click on **Create**.
     </strong>

 <img src={require("@site/static/img/3.0.0/ccsr.png").default} />